zubrowka7/Math-library-in-Python/README.md

-# Math library in Python
+# Math library in Python🇺🇦
-Glory to Ukraine!
-Library math in python, and explanations in Ukranian.
+Glory to Ukraine🇺🇦!
+Library math in python, and explanations in Ukranian🇺🇦.